 2.9 The Neighbourhood Forum's activities began with a series of public meetings, held in January, March and April 2014.
 Clear themes emerged in the opinions that residents expressed at the meetings.
 These views helped the Forum's committee to draft a Vision statement including broad aims and objectives that the Neighbourhood Plan might incorporate.
 The Vision statement was then distributed to all homes within the Forum's designated area.
 The results of hundreds of responses helped shape our first draft of the Neighbourhood Plan.
-Refining and re-drafting with the advice of Camden Council continued throughout 2015 and 2016 and a further consultation took place on the draft Plan in April 2017.
-Following further amendments, the Forum submitted this current draft to Camden.
-Camden will lead a final public consultation and then pass it to an independent examiner who will decide if the Plan meets the basic conditions.
-Finally, the Plan will be submitted to residents in a public referendum.
-If approved, it will come into force.
+Refining and re-drafting with the advice of Camden Council continued throughout 2015 and 2016 and a further consultations took place on the draft Plan in April and the autumn of 2017.
+This Plan passed examination and was approved by the London Borough of Camden in March 2018.